 Easy Ways to Avoid Milk and Dairy

 Make food at home.
-When you start with clean raw materials in your safe kitchen, the end result is clean food, every time.
+When you start with clean raw materials in your safe kitchen, the end result is dairy free food, every time.

-Avoid products made in shared facilities and/or on shared equipment with dairy.
-There have been several recalls as of late for undisclosed dairy.
-Honestly, this terrifies me the most, which is why in our home, shared facility food is a no-go for our kid with a dairy allergy.
+Avoid products made in shared facilities and/or on shared equipment with milk.
+There have been several recalls as of late for undisclosed milk.
+Honestly, this terrifies me the most, which is why in our home, shared equipment food is a no-go for our kid with a milk allergy.
 Many of the recalled products are probably things you’ve never heard of, but a couple were from brands that specifically market to those who are dairy free.

-Our Safe Product Guides and Lists contain hundreds of products, all of which are made on free-from equipment.
-We’ve done the work and made over 1,000 calls to find out information from the manufactures to compile our lists.
+The Safe Product Guides and Lists contain hundreds of products, all of which are made on free-from equipment.
+I’ve done the work and made over 1,000 calls to find out information from the manufactures to compile our lists.

 Further Reading & Resources:

 Want to dig even deeper?
 Awesome!
 Here are more resources to keep you informed.

 - The Dairy Free Diet: Things to Know When You’re Going Dairy Free